 - Climate activists often cite their children as their primary motivation for their efforts in the fight against climate change.
 What better reason to make the planet a better place than for future generations of your own?

-How to deal with eco anxiety about having children
+How to deal with eco anxiety

 If you or someone you know is suffering from eco anxiety, below are some recommended approaches to follow.
 It also includes some practical steps you can take to minimise your family’s impact and have positive effects on the environment.